 John 7:1 After these things Jesus walked in Galilee; for He did not want to walk in Judea, because the (ruling authorities) Jews sought to kill Him.

-Note: Jerusalem and the temple are in Judea.
-Jerusalem in a hilly country with valleys surrounding it.
+- Jerusalem and the temple are in Judea, a hilly country with valleys surrounding the city.